grindsa/acme2certifier/README.md

 ## License

-This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPLv3 - see the [LICENSE](LICENSE) file for details